Day 106 of a Year Long Road Trip Along America’s Scenic Byways

 Outside of a few Valentine’s Day wishes from some friends and family, today was rather uneventful.
-I spent the morning traveling from Alpine to Las Cruces.
+I spent the morning traveling from Alpine to Las Cruces, New Mexico.
 This was a time when I wished I had my Z4!
 An open road, a posted speed limit of 80, and I’m putting along at 75, OUCH!
-I could go 80, but VANilla gets a little vibrating action going and gets a little noisy.
+I could go 80, but VANilla gets a little noisy with vibrating action.
 I have to put the volume on my iPod on high just to hear it.

 One of the buildings on the square, now a gift shop, used to be the county courthouse, jail, and school.
 It was here that Billy the Kid was tried and sentenced to hang on April 13, 1881.
 He was taken back to the courthouse in Lincoln where he escaped and later met his death at the hands of one of Dona Ana’s sheriffs, Pat Garrett.